ypashov/FishAI-app/README.md

 ## Features
 - React + Vite SPA with Tailwind and React Router.
-- Azure Function (`/api/upload-and-analyze`) handles blob uploads and Vision analysis.
+- Azure Functions (`/api/upload-and-analyze`, `/api/stats`) handle uploads, Vision analysis, and aggregate stats.
 - One-click upload experience that redirects users to a rich analysis view.
 - Time-limited SAS link returned so the analyzed photo can be revisited for ~1 hour.
 - GitHub Actions workflow ready for SWA deployment (app + API).

 ## Architecture Overview
 1. The React app collects the image, previews it locally, and POSTs a base64 payload to `/api/upload-and-analyze`.
-2. The Azure Function writes the image to Blob Storage, generates a read-only SAS URL, and calls Azure AI Vision for `Description`, `Tags`, and `Objects`.
+2. The upload Function writes the image to Blob Storage, generates a read-only SAS URL, and calls Azure AI Vision for `Description`, `Tags`, and `Objects`.
+3. A lightweight stats Function (`/api/stats`) counts blobs in the configured container to power the total recognitions counter on the home page.
-3. The function response (image SAS, captions, tags, objects, raw payload) is cached locally in the browser and rendered on the `/results` route.
+4. The function responses (image SAS, captions, tags, objects, raw payload) are cached locally in the browser and rendered on the `/results` route.

 ## Local Development
 ```bash